 - Co-operating with other bodies, as appropriate.

-- Maintain a relationship with schools and the education community more generally that is different from the relationship between these parties and the Department (for example, information supplied by individual schools to the ERC is not shared with the Department unless the school has been made aware in advance that this will happen)
+- maintaining a relationship with schools and the education community more generally that is different from the relationship between these parties and the Department (for example, information supplied by individual schools to the ERC is not shared with the Department unless the school has been made aware in advance that this will happen)

-- Publish the Irish Journal of Education.
+- the publication of the Irish Journal of Education.